 When using the horizontal layout, then by default, the Filter Bar will be collapsed on the front end, so that users can expand the specific options as they’d like.
-This option is what you will see with the vertical layout.
+Note, you will not see this option with the vertical layout.
 If you prefer to hide the filtering options by default, you can select “Stay collapsed until visitors open it” in the Filters Default State option when using the horizontal layout.
 This will collapse the filter bar and display a “Show Filters” link instead which, when clicked, will expand filter bar to display the available filters to visitors.
-The option to show the filters on the initial page load is currently only available when Filter Bar is in the horizontal state.
+The option to hide the filters on the initial page load is only available when Filter Bar is in the horizontal state.

 It’s worth noting that mobile view follows slightly different rules.
 There, the filters will always be closed by default, irrespective of the above setting.